secretstartups/handbook/resellers/services/index.html.md

 ## GitLab Certified Service Partner Requirements and Progression

 At GitLab, Certified Service Partner Certifications are meant to recognize service delivery excellence, technical expertise, and customer success among our partners for GitLab use cases in the DevOps lifecycle.
-Achieving a GitLab Service Partner Certification allows you to enhance your service capabilities and unlock key partner benefits in our Program.
+Achieving a GitLab Service Partner Certification allows you to enhance your service capabilities and unlock key partner benefits in our program.